-HTM 04-01 Part A has been updated and amended by Health Facilities Scotland for use in NHSScotland as SHTM 04-01 Part A. The significant participation of the National Water Services Advisory Group is gratefully acknowledged.
+HTM 04-01 Part A has been updated and amended by Health Facilities Scotland for use in NHSScotland as SHTM 04-01 Part A. Some updating has been done to take account of experience in using the guidance and recent developments affecting design and installation of domestic water services arising from the impact of the discovery of Pseudomonas aeruginosa bacteria in water supplies, including re-titling "Water safety for healthcare premises".
+The significant participation of the National Water Services Advisory Group is gratefully acknowledged.